humansimulacrum/aptos-simulator/README.md

 1. Install Node.js => [https://nodejs.org/en/download](https://nodejs.org/en/download)
 2. Create Aptos Wallets and fund them (0.4 APT and more is preferred).
 Creation could be done with [https://cointool.app/createWallet/aptos](https://cointool.app/createWallet/aptos)
-3. Put your private keys in the private.txt file in the root of the folder
+3. Put your private keys in the `privates.txt` file in the root of the folder
 4. Run `npm install` to install dependencies
 5. Change config (optional) in src/config.const.ts file.
    **txAmountMin** - minimum desired number of transactions per wallet per session